 The Music and Sound Recording (Tonmeister) degree programme benefits from a range of facilities that are of the highest professional standards and are unmatched in the UK university sector.
 The majority of the facilities are housed in the Performing Arts and Technology Studios (PATS) building, which was built to stringent acoustical specifications and fitted with equipment to match the best professional studios.

 As a student on the Tonmeister degree programme, you have access to three recording studios.
-Studio 1 has a live area large enough to record a full orchestra and choir, a control room containing a 48-channel Sony digital console, a Pyramix multi-channel recording and editing system and a range of analogue and digital recorders.
-Studio 2 has a smaller live area which is less reverberant and a control room containing a 56-channel SSL 9000K series console, a 24-track 2” analogue multi-track tape, Apple Logic, a 48-channel Pro Tools HD 2 system and a 48-track hard disk-based recorder.
-Studio 3 has a small overdub booth and a control room containing a 96-channel Sony OXF-R3 digital console, a 24-track 2” analogue multi-track tape machine, 48-channel Apple Logic system and surround sound monitoring.
+Studio 1 has a studio floor large enough to record a full orchestra and choir, a control room containing a 48-channel Sony digital console, a Pyramix multi-channel recording and editing system and a range of analogue and digital recorders.
+Studio 2 has a smaller studio floor which is less reverberant and a control room containing a 56-channel SSL 9000K series console, a 24-track 2” analogue multi-track tape, Apple Logic, a 48-channel Pro Tools HDX system and a 48-track hard disk-based recorder.
+Studio 3 has a small overdub booth and a control room containing an AMS/Neve 88-D digital console, Pro Tools HDX with 64 channel MADI I/O, a 24-track 2” analogue multi-track tape machine, Pyramix Native with 64 channel MADI I/O, a range of outboard including Bricasti M7 reverb, and surround sound monitoring.

 You also have access to three edit suites, containing a range of analogue and digital recorders and digital audio workstations, including Pro Tools HD, Apple Logic Pro, Pyramix and SADiE.